PhaserEditor2D/starter-template-capacitorjs/README.md

     You should follow the steps in the [CapacitorJS documentation](https://capacitorjs.com/docs/android) for setting up the Android development environment.

+    It is possible that you should set the `ANDROID_SDK_ROOT` environment variable.
+We recommend first time to opening the project in Android Studio and build it.
+Android Studio peforms some checks, updates, and set the right values into the `local.properties` file.

+    ```
+    npx cap open android
+    ```

 ## Run the editor

 * You can run the editor using the `editor` NPM script, defined in the `package.json` file: